firze20/E-Commerce/README.md

 - __In Progress__:
     - [ ]  __Set up user endpoints__: Add the logic for handling CRUD operations related to users and their accounts.
+(Implementing Refresh Tokens at the moment)

 - __Done__:
     - [x]  __Set up product endpoints__: Add the logic for handling CRUD operations related to products.